 A tourist cairn in South-Iceland :(

-I was reduced to tears and tried my best in putting the lava rocks in its original place, but the damage had already been done :(
+I was reduced to tears and tried my best in putting the lava rocks in their original place, but the damage had already been done :(

 That is why I am writing this travel-blog to point out how damaging this is on such a large scale like we are experiencing in Iceland.